s-victor/TinyPedal/docs/customization.md

 ## Editing JSON file
-Starting from version 2.0, TinyPedal provides a new `Config` dialog for easy customization.
-Manual editing is no longer necessary.

-To edit manually, open `JSON` setting file with text editor, then editing `values` on the right side of colon.

-Do not modify anything (keys) on the left side of colon (except classes.json & heatmap.json), any changes to those keys will be reverted back to default setting automatically.

-If APP fails to launch after editing `JSON`, check for typo error or invalid values; or delete `JSON` to let APP generate a new default file.

-If a value is surrounded by quotation marks, make sure not to remove those quotation marks, otherwise may cause error.

-Any boolean type value will only accept: `true` or `false` in lowercase.
+Customization can be done through various configuration dialogs and menus from main window.
+Manual editing `JSON` file is not recommended.

 ## Brands preset
-**Brands preset is used for displaying brand name that matches specific vehicle name.**
+**Brands preset is used for customizing brand name that matches specific vehicle name.**

 Brands preset can be customized by accessing `Vehicle brand editor` from `Tools` menu in main window.
-Note, any changes will only be saved and take effect after clicking `Apply` or `Save` Button.
+See [Vehicle brand editor](#vehicle-brand-editor) section for complete editing guide.

 `brands.json` file will be generated and saved in `TinyPedal\settings` folder after first time launch of the APP.

-To modify brands setting, open `Vehicle brand editor` and edit entries from each rows and columns.
-Each row represents a vehicle.

-`Vehicle name` is full vehicle name that must match in-game vehicle name.

-`Brand name` is custom brand name.

-To import vehicle brand data from `Rest API`, click `Import from` menu, and select either `RF2 Rest API` or `LMU Rest API`.
-Note, game must be running in order to import from `Rest API`.
-Newly imported data will be appended on top of existing data, existing data will not be changed.

-Alternatively, to import vehicle brand data from vehicle `JSON` file, click `Import from` menu, and select `JSON file`.

-    How to manually export vehicle brand data from RF2 Rest API:
-    1. Start RF2, then open following link in web browser: localhost:5397/rest/race/car
-    2. Click "Save" button which saves vehicle data to JSON file.

-    How to manually export vehicle brand data from LMU Rest API:
-    1. Start LMU, then open following link in web browser: localhost:6397/rest/sessions/getAllVehicles
-    2. Click "Save" button which saves vehicle data to JSON file.

-    Note: importing feature is experimental.
-Maximum acceptable JSON file size is limited to "5MB".

-To add new brand name, click `Add` button.
-Note, the editor can auto-detect and fill-in missing vehicle names found from current active session, existing data will not be changed.

-To sort brand name in orders, click `Sort` button.

-To remove a brand name, select a vehicle name and click `Delete` button.

-To batch replace name, click `Replace` button.

-To reset all brands setting to default, click `Reset` button; or manually delete `brands.json` file.

 ## Classes preset
-**Classes preset is used for displaying name & color that matches specific vehicle classes.**
+**Classes preset is used for customizing class name and color that matches specific vehicle class.**

 Classes preset can be customized by accessing `Vehicle class editor` from `Tools` menu in main window.
-Note, any changes will only be saved and take effect after clicking `Apply` or `Save` Button.
+See [Vehicle class editor](#vehicle-class-editor) section for complete editing guide.

 `classes.json` file will be generated and saved in `TinyPedal\settings` folder after first time launch of the APP.

-To modify class setting, open `Vehicle class editor` and edit entries from each rows and columns.
-Each row represents a vehicle class.

-`Class name` column is full vehicle class name that must match in-game vehicle class name.

-`Alias name` column is alternative name that replaces class name for displaying.

-`Color` column is class color style (HEX code).
-Double-click on color to open color dialog.

-To add new class, click `Add` button.
-Note, the editor can auto-detect and fill-in missing vehicle classes found from current active session, existing data will not be changed.

-To sort class name in orders, click `Sort` button.

-To remove class, select one or more rows and click `Delete`.

-To reset all classes setting to default, click `Reset` button; or manually delete `classes.json` file.
+## Brakes preset
+**Brakes preset is used for customizing brake failure thickness and heatmap style that matches specific vehicle class.**

+Brakes preset can be customized by accessing `Brake editor` from `Tools` menu in main window.
+See [Brake editor](#brake-editor) section for complete editing guide.

+`brakes.json` file will be generated and saved in `TinyPedal\settings` folder after first time launch of the APP.

 ## Compounds preset
-**Compounds preset is used for displaying custom tyre compound symbol & heatmap style that matches specific tyre compounds.**
+**Compounds preset is used for customizing tyre compound symbol and heatmap style that matches specific tyre compound.**

 Compounds preset can be customized by accessing `Tyre compound editor` from `Tools` menu in main window.
-Note, any changes will only be saved and take effect after clicking `Apply` or `Save` Button.
+See [Tyre compound editor](#tyre-compound-editor) section for complete editing guide.

 `compounds.json` file will be generated and saved in `TinyPedal\settings` folder after first time launch of the APP.

-To modify compound setting, open `Tyre compound editor` and edit entries from each rows and columns.
-Each row represents a tyre compound from a specific vehicle class.

-`Compound name` column is full vehicle class name plus full tyre compound name that must match in-game vehicle class and tyre compound name.

-`Symbol` column is alternative symbol character that replaces full tyre compound name for displaying.

-`Heatmap` column is heatmap style name selector.
-Click on heatmap selector to open drop down list and select a heatmap style.

-To add new tyre compound, click `Add` button.
-Note, the editor can auto-detect and fill-in missing tyre compounds found from running vehicles in current active session, existing data will not be changed.

-To sort tyre compound name in orders, click `Sort` button.

-To remove tyre compound, select one or more rows and click `Delete`.

-To batch replace name, click `Replace` button.

-To reset all tyre compounds setting to default, click `Reset` button; or manually delete `compounds.json` file.

 ## Heatmap preset
-**Heatmap preset is used for displaying color that matches specific value range of telemetry data, such as brake and tyre temperature.**
+**Heatmap preset is used for customizing heatmap color that matches specific value range of telemetry data, such as brake and tyre temperature.**

 Heatmap preset can be customized by accessing `Heatmap editor` from `Tools` menu in main window.
-Note, any changes will only be saved and take effect after clicking `Apply` or `Save` Button.
+See [Heatmap editor](#heatmap-editor) section for complete editing guide.

 `heatmap.json` file will be generated and saved in `TinyPedal\settings` folder after first time launch of the APP.

-To modify heatmap setting, open `Heatmap editor` and edit entries from each rows and columns.
-Each row represents a target temperature and corresponding color.
-First column is temperature degree value in Celsius.
-Second column is corresponding color (HEX code).
-Double-click on color to open color dialog.

-To add temperature, click `Add` button.

-To sort temperature list in orders, click `Sort` button.

-To batch offset temperature values, click `Offset` button.
-Click `Scale Mode` check box to scale temperature values.
-Note, offset option will be reset to `0` each time after applying.
-Last applied offset value is displayed on top of dialog.

-To remove a temperature, click `X` button of a temperature row.

-To select a different heatmap preset, click `drop-down list` at top, and select a preset name.
-Note: by selecting a different preset, any changes to previously selected heatmap will be saved in cache, and only be saved to file after clicking `Apply` or `Save` Button.

-To create a new heatmap preset, click `New` button.
-Note: only alphabetic characters, numbers, underscores are accepted in preset name, and renaming preset is not supported.

-To duplicate a heatmap preset, click `Copy` button.

-To delete selected heatmap preset, click `Delete` button.
-Note: built-in presets cannot be deleted.

-To reset selected heatmap preset, click `Reset` button.
-Note: only built-in presets can be reset.

-To assign a heatmap preset to specific widget, select corresponding `heatmap name` in widget config dialog.

-In case of errors found in `heatmap.json` file, the APP will automatically fall back to built-in default heatmap preset.

-To restore all heatmap settings back to default, just delete `heatmap.json` file.

 # User files
-TinyPedal generates & saves user session data in specific folders defined in `User path`.
+TinyPedal generates and saves user session data in specific folders defined in `User path`.
 Session data can be reset by accessing `Reset data` submenu from `Overlay` menu in main window; or, delete data file from corresponding folder.

 ## Delta best